hp17illinois/peihb.github.io/_pages/about.md

 # 💻 Services

-- *Conference reveiwer*: ICML, ICLR, NeurIPS, AAAI, IJCAI, CVPR, ICCV, KDD, WWW
+- *Conference reveiwer*: ICML, ICLR, NeurIPS, AAAI, IJCAI, CVPR, ICCV, KDD, SDM
-- *Journal reveiwer*: IEEE TKDE, IEEE TNNLS, DKE, Scientific Reports
+- *Journal reveiwer*: IEEE TKDE, IEEE TNNLS, IEEE TPAMI, DKE, Scientific Reports

 # The beautiful tree of life on earth

 We are merely a leaf of the tree; enjoy life!
-The ability of Creating Knowledge may be the key to differentiate us from other leaves.
+The ability to **Create Knowledge** may be the key to differentiating us from other leaves.

 ![WechatIMG684](https://user-images.githubusercontent.com/46875212/190320246-a7d711d2-5443-42a1-b3b4-fcc20e71dc2f.jpeg)

-The figure is created by Evogeneao.
+The figure was created by Evogeneao.